The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 The Whorl of Death in the Opener is the *ONLY* time where it will be a gain in this encounter.
 Every other Whorl of Death would be a loss here.
 This is also the only AoE alternative we will use in this encounter.
 Using Harvest Moon in the Opener will be the most we get out of it for this Phase.
 Cast one Harpe later after the knockback from **Faith Unmoving**.
 Replacing this with Harvest Moon is not a DPS gain.

-### Rotational tips for Phase 1
+### Rotational tips for Phase One

 For **Hyperdimensional Slash** you can go out to your position after hitting Infernal Slice.
 If you're on the second set for **Hyperdimensional Slash** go for another combo rotation and go out again after hitting Infernal Slice.
-Use Arm’s Length for the **Faith Unmoving** right after and move to the save spot while doing your melee GCD’s.
+Use Arm’s Length for the **Faith Unmoving** right after and move to the safe spot while doing your melee GCD’s.
 Enter Enshroud on 50 Soul gauge and use Shadow of Death on Ser Adelphel as he becomes targetable again shortly after.
-This should be the timing where both knights should be in the middle again and you should be able to hit both of them with Communio and with Gluttony right afterwards.
+This should be the timing where both knights should be in the middle again and you should be able to hit both of them with Communio and with Gluttony right afterward.
 Use Harpe for after the next **Faith Unmoving**.
 Build your gauge until you have 50 Shroud again and save your Enshroud and Arcane Circle as it should come back up shortly before they hit their enrage.

 ### Ser Charibert

 Use Enshroud right after you’ve killed both knights.
 Ser Charibert is just a DPS check so you can do a normal double Shroud sequence here.
-The order in which you have to go in for the protean bait doesn’t matter.
+The order in which you have to go for the protean bait doesn’t matter.
 You will always be able to execute a normal double Enshroud window.

 ### Feint and Arcane Crest examples